 20. Sift, Non-Place, Premium, and Auction Checks: Owners will be paid by the Commission Company for sifted and non-placing animals based on official turn-in weight.
 Projects that weigh less than the designated allowance within the specific department may be documented, sold on the re-weigh weight, and the exhibitor will be administered at \$20 office handling fee which will be deducted from their floor check.
 Checks will be mailed directly from the Commission Company for projects that do not qualify for the Junior Livestock Auction.
 If applicable, premium monies for class placing will be distributed by the San Antonio Stock Show & Rodeo and mailed to the 4-H or FFA address.
 Auction sale checks will be issued by the San Antonio Stock Show & Rodeo Junior Livestock Auction and may be mailed separate from premium checks or commission checks (floor) to the 4-H or FFA address.
+Any Premium and/or Auction check issued by the San Antonio Stock Show & Rodeo MUST have a signature endorsement on the back of the check when using Remote Banking Deposit.
 The floor checks for animals qualifying for the Junior Livestock Auction will be retained by the San Antonio Stock Show & Rodeo.